TWUOnline/ldrs591/_pages/unit-1-overview.md

 <p style="padding-left: 30px">Activity 1.3: ...</p>
 <p style="padding-left: 30px">Activity 1.4: ...</p>
 <p style="padding-left: 30px"><strong>Blog Assignment</strong>: ...Complete the blog for this unit (Parts A and B).
 Respond substantively to at least two other classmates' blogs.</p>
-<strong>[Hi Kelly - I have removed assignment #1 from this unit and have moved it to a learning activity in unit 2.
-It works much better to include it in unit 2]</strong>

 <h3>Resources</h3>
 Here are the resources you will need to complete the unit:
 <ul>